dsccommunity/DnsServerDsc/source/WikiSource/Home.md

 but can also be installed on Windows 7 SP1, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2.

-To use the DSC resources in the module xDnsServer the _Microsoft DNS Server_ need to be installed on the node the resource is configured to target.
+To use the DSC resources in the module DnsServerDsc the _Microsoft DNS Server_ need to be installed on the node the resource is configured to target.
 The _Microsoft DNS Server_ role can be installed in various ways, but one way is through DSC.